canopas/flutter-developer-roadmap-2023/README.md

   - Add a Floating Action Button on the screen.
   -  On tap of the Floating action button, redirect the user to the Apply-Leave Screen.
 * On the Apply-Leave screen,
-  - It should contain text-fields for user input.
+  - It should contain `TextField` for user input.
-  - Add text-fields so user can enter the start date, end date, and reason for the leave.
+  - Add `TextField` so user can enter the start date, end date, and reason for the leave.
   - Add a button to Apply for leave and the User should navigate back to the home screen by tapping the button.
 * Show Applied leave on the home screen.
   * The app should be responsive to different resolutions.